baranius/godiator/README.md

 ## Tests

-You can download the git repository an run the test in the **example** folder for testing or debugging.
+You can download the git repository and run the tests in the **example** folder for testing or debugging.

 ## Contribution